CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional Delivery/Day 1/RD_lab1.md

 - Enabled Microsoft Defender CSPM to activate advanced posture management capabilities.
 - Configured both Standard and Strict preset security policies to protect users based on risk levels.
-- Launched phishing and malware simulations using Attack Simulation Training.
-- Evaluated user responses to simulated attacks and verified that protection policies were working as expected.

 ### You have successfully completed the lab.
 Click on **Next >>** to proceed with the next Lab.